Fires in your home or building

 Other fire safety checks

-We also check essential firefighting equipment in our 25 high-rise buildings every month.
+Every month, we check key firefighting equipment in all our 25 high-rise buildings.
 This includes:

 • automatic doors that are linked to the fire alarm